Run an OpenFOAM parameter study

 }

-Define an execution context with a scheduling engine.
-For slurm you can pass slurm parameters directly here.
+Define an executor with a scheduling engine.
+For SLURM you can pass slurm parameters directly here.

 machine="shpc0003.ost.ch",